Updated on 12/26/2022 with new recommendations for a backup drive and current instructions for Windows drive encryption and deleting browser data.

 Save important files

 Simply deleting files won’t cut it.
-Even if a file name doesn’t show up on the list of available files, the old file data is still there until it is overwritten and a bad guy can use a data recovery program to retrieve it.
-We've outlined the steps we recommend you take below.
+Even if a file name doesn’t show up on the list of available files, the old file data is still there until it is overwritten, and a bad guy can use a data recovery program to retrieve it.
+I've outlined the steps I recommend you take below.

 - Uninstall your programs.
 Some programs, such as Microsoft Office, may contain personal information such as your name and address or other details.
 So be sure to uninstall any programs before disposing of your computer.